Blueberries Boost Brain Function:

 1) Shakes and Smoothies: This is my favorite way to utilize blueberries.
 Because their seeds are so small they mix well and don’t have the seedy consistency that you get with strawberries and raspberries.
-I prefer to use frozen blueberries for my shakes and smoothies.
+I prefer to use frozen berries for my shakes and smoothies.

 3) Grain-Free Cereal: You can use blueberries in various grain-free cereal creations.
 I like to put cacao nibs, coconut flakes, other nuts and seeds and blueberries in a bowl with coconut milk or coconut yogurt and make a great tasting cereal alternative.